kodecocodes/english-style-guide/README.md

 This is an English style guide that we should follow to stay consistent in how we refer to common things in tutorials.

 In general, we follow the [AP style guide](https://www.apstylebook.com/) and the [Apple Style Guide](http://help.apple.com/applestyleguide/#/).
 This guide has some tweaks and clarifications on top of those.
-The guide also covers terms used within Unity tutorials.
-Finally, we use US English spellings in our tutorials.
+It also covers terms used within Unity tutorials.
+Finally, we use US English spellings in our publications.

 ## iOS Terms and Capitalization